 Answer these questions and work on specific problems you can identify one at a time.

 If there are strings buzzing, you need to learn how to mute them.

 You may have to release unnecessary tension.
 Practice doing so consciously on songs you don’t struggle with.
 Make sure all your muscles are relaxed and that the only tension you’re using is that required to get the right sound out of your guitar.

 Or else, there may be particular guitar technique that you need to improve before you can really play that song.

 After you work on what needs to be worked on, record the song again and see the difference.

-Keep all the recordings in a file so that later on you can track your progress in a more measurable way.
+Keep all the recordings in a file so that later on you can track your progress in guitar playing in a more measurable way.

 Imagine a football match where on one side, the goal post is invisible.
 The players in the team that needs to score to that side, may have a clue where the goal post should be but still, they have a terrible disadvantage.

 I’ve spent more than 10 years learning guitar this way, and yes, sometimes I did score goals.
 I did learn a lot of things during those years.
 But in hindsight I know that had I set goals earlier, I would have scored a lot more, a lot sooner.

 Setting goals changes everything.
 If you haven’t yet set any musical goals and a plan how to achieve them and start doing it now, your guitar playing will skyrocket in a short period time.